tejbans/tejbans.github.io/_posts/2016-10-16-Object-Architecture.md

 ---
 layout: post
-title: Object Architecture Simplified...
+title: Simply Objects...
 ---

-### Object Architecture
+### Object Oriented Programming / OOP

 As the name implies,  its all about the Objects.
 But what does that really mean?
 Let’s look at some real-world examples to see.